 The roof of the house plays off the surrounding grade, selectively dipping below and rising above the terrain – conforming to the environment but also in tension with it.
 Individual shifts in orientation, size and elevation correspond to aspects of what is around – a modernist but contextual intervention in nature.

-Outdoor and indoor routes intertwine throughout the site, allowing people to move in and out of the building with fluid ease at various levels and enhancing the connection of interior and exterior.
+Outdoor and indoor routes intertwine throughout the site, allowing people to move in and out of the stepped house with fluid ease at various levels and enhancing the connection of interior and exterior.
 Best of all, the inherent variety in the built forms and building orientations provide for surprises and experiences no one could plan for.

-Despite its complexity and apparently lavish modernity this house was built with significant budget restrictions – making its successful execution all the more impressive.
+Despite its complexity and apparently lavish modernity this subterranean house was built with significant budget restrictions – making its successful execution all the more impressive.
 Critical and compelling design moves such as pushing it underground, limiting its footprint and using concrete were as much financially as aesthetically driven.

 Day and night, this house provides so many beautiful perspectives for visitors from within and from without.
 In the daytime it blends with its surroundings or looks like an object building from a distance rather than a composite of modules – and at night the glow from windows creates patterns in all directions.